mncoppola/ChronoPlotter/README.md

 Nerds and power users should reference the [Running ChronoPlotter with Python](#running-chronoplotter-with-python) section.

-The prebuilt program may take a few moments to start.
-The program's main screen will then show:
+**Note: The program may take a few moments to start.** The program's main screen will then show:

 ![Home screen](https://github.com/mncoppola/ChronoPlotter/blob/main/images/1.png?raw=true)